About LETCSA

 I was certified as a peace officer before December 7, 2019.
 When do I need to complete the Law Enforcement Training and Community Safety Act (LETCSA) training?

-All peace officers certified in Washington before December 7, 2019, and lateral peace officers certified in Washington after December 7, 2019, must complete a minimum of 40-hours of continuing LETCSA training every three years after receiving their initial peace officer certification.
+All peace officers certified in Washington before December 7, 2019, and lateral peace officers certified in Washington after December 7, 2019, must complete a minimum of 40 hours of continuing LETCSA training every three years after receiving their initial peace officer certification.
 Incumbent peace officers must complete their first cycle of LETCSA training by January 1, 2028.

 I am not a law enforcement professional.
 How do I view the online LETCSA trainings?